 But if MeWe is attempting to go toe to toe with Facebook’s 2.7 billion user base, it’s going to lose that fight every time.
 Without a consistent way to create revenues from its users, MeWe will always struggle to find its way to profitability.

-MeWe Stock Price Conclusion
+MeWe Stock Final Thoughts

 In cyberspace there’s a platform and site for nearly every group or affiliation and MeWe fills the niche of people who are simply tired of being controlled by the big tech corporations and mainstream media.